 In the last 60 years, Christmas has arguably undergone the most change in its entire history, thanks in part to us Baby Boomers, who have been moving through the economic gut of the United States like a large mammal lurching through a python’s digestive tract creating all sorts of distortions.
 But back in the late 1800s and the first few decades of the 1900s, things were different.
 A LOT different.

 In 1920, pining for country life once again, she talked my grandfather into moving back out into Wheatland Township onto a farm.
-They rented the farm from Louis McLaren that came with a truly decrepit house and buildings, which was no problem for my grandfather, a skilled carpenter.
+They rented the farm from Louis McLaren, and it came with a truly decrepit house and buildings, which was no problem for my grandfather, a skilled carpenter.
 But it certainly meant a changed life for my mother and her two siblings as well as their mother.

 My Grandmother died in 1979 after a long, hard, but, all things considered, a very happy life.
 My mother followed after a typically energetic battle against Lou Gehrig’s Disease in 1987, significantly bowed but still unbeaten.
 Here are their Christmas stories, complete with a bit of Pennsylvania German syntax.
 After I published this as a Fox Valley Sentinel column, my grandmother was a bit embarrassed about her language, saying that if she knew it would be in the newspaper, “I would have talked better.”
 I loved it just the way it was.

 Q: When you were a little girl, what did you get for Christmas?